WebF0x/GeneralAI/AIs/GeneralAI/README.md

 How to use
 ----------
-Use this as your starting point: [ExampleAI](./ExampleAI "Minimalistic code for subclasses of GeneralAI")!

 First, download [cereal](https://github.com/USCiLab/cereal "C++11 Serialization library by University of Southern California").
 Extract the files.
 It can be anywhere but my path looks like this: C:\Program Files (x86)\CodeBlocks\cereal-0.9.1

 Here's how to setup your project with Code::Blocks: